dhis2/design-system/atoms/avatar.md

 ![](../images/avatar-example-1.png)

-*Avatars are used in comments to quickly understand that these comments belong to different users, without needing to read the username.
-The users own avatar is used to show that they can input data here too.*
+*Avatars are used in comments to highlight that these comments belong to different users, without needing to read the username.
+The users own avatar shows that they can input data here too.*